Updated January 3, 2020

 Pick a flight that lets you arrive later in the day and strive to stay awake until 9 or 10 p.m. local time.
 If you absolutely have to nap, make it short.
 No more than a couple of hours.

 Treat yourself well on your return.
 Don’t force yourself to return to work the next day unless absolutely necessary.
 If you must return to work immediately, don’t schedule overly challenging activities.

-Choose nutrient rice meals like grains, fruits and veggies.
-These will go a long way for help in beating jet lag and is one of the easiest ways to stay healthy while traveling.My best advice for jet lag is to sleep as much as you can on a plane, no matter what time it is.
+Choose nutrient rice meals like grains, fruits, and veggies.
+These will help you with beating jet lag and is one of the easiest ways to stay healthy while traveling.My best advice for jet lag is to sleep as much as you can on a plane, no matter what time it is.
 Then, when you arrive at your destination, do some sort of physical activity.
 Tom Daley Click To Tweet

 How long does jet lag last?
 Even longer after drinking alcohol!
 Let your body adjust to your home sleep patterns naturally, resist the temptation to help the process with alcohol.

 Just like the jet lag prevention tips at other stages, hydrating and exposure to sunlight are key and will help you adjust to your regular time frame faster.

 What are some of your tips for beating jet lag?
 How long does jet lag last for you?
 Share your tips with us.

 >>If you enjoyed this post and would like to keep it for future reference, download a PDF here!<<

 BTW, if you are getting ready for your trip, make sure to take advantage of these useful, money-saving links to book your trip:

 - Research and book your flight with Skyscanner.
 I have found them to be the best because they list all airlines including the budget ones.
 You are always sure of having researched all options.
 You can also book your car rental through Skycanner.